-The mental health benefits that originate from making running a staple in our life are unquestionable, not to mention backed by science.
+The mental health benefits that originate from making running a staple in our lives are unquestionable, not to mention backed by science.

 But, if you feel a bit indecisive about embracing the mental and physical equilibrium into your livelihood with running, you can break the ice with a brisk walk and determine your physical ability.

 However, make sure to wear the right footwear, and activewear before going for a run, and don’t ever overlook warming yourself up by doing a bit of stretching beforehand to keep injuries at bay.